Koriya district: History

 Little is known of the area before the 16th century.
 Koriya was a princely state of British Empire in India; the other princely state that lay within the Koriya district was Chang Bhakar.
 After Indian Independence in 1947, the rulers of Koriya and Chang Bhakar acceded to the Union of India on 1 January 1948 and both were made part of Surguja District of Madhya Pradesh state.

 The district of Koriya came into existence on May 25, 1998, when it was carved out of Surguja district.
 After the formation of the new state of Chhattisgarh on November 1, 2000, Koriya District became part of the new state.
 It is currently a part of the Red Corridor.

 Geography

 Koriya District lies between 22°56′ and 23°48′ North and 81°56′ and 82°47′ East.
 It is bounded on the north-west by Manendragarh-Chirmiri-Bharatpur district, on the south by Korba District, on the east by Surajpur District.
-The area of the district is 5977 km², of which 59.9% is forest area.
+The area of the district is 5977 km2, of which 59.9% is forest area.
 The district is a vast mass of hill ranges.
 The general height of the lower tableland is 550 m (1800 feet) above sea level.
 The Sonhat Plateau has a maximum elevation of 755 m (2477 feet).
 The highest peak in the district is Deogarh, which is 1027 m (3370 feet) high.

 The climate is mild with a monsoon, a mild summer and a bearable winter.

-Education

-Koriya District known for its educational capacity.
-Students from the nearby region come to Koriya district for higher education.
-New Life English School is an English school in Chhattisgarh-Madhya Pradesh region.
-New Life School is the first school in Central India to provide STEM & Robotics education at School level.
-It is located at a hill station called Janakpur.